rjkviegas/skills-workshops/practicals/error-handling/README.md

 ### Main

 #### Setup
-1. Fork the `skills-workshop` repository
+1. Fork the `skills-workshops` repository
 2. Clone your forked repo
 3. `cd` into the `skills-workshops/practicals/error-handling/project` directory
 4. Run `bundle install` to install the dependencies.
 (You may have to run `gem install bundler` to install Bundler first.)